Core-periphery structure in networks: a statistical exposition: Introduction

-The goal of this review is to survey the CP landscape from a statistician's perspective, meaning that we are not only interested in methods to identify this network feature, but also how these structures are generated, their significance and what they mean in the context of the specific application.
-Our work builds off the reviews of \cite{Csermely2013} and \cite{tang2019} but has a greater emphasis on important statistical concepts related to CP structure like hypothesis testing and Bayesian inference.
-Another novel contribution of this review is that we conclude each section with a careful discussion of the existing methods, comparing and contrasting them and presenting the strengths and weakness of the literature in this area.
+The goal of this review is to survey the research landscape of CP structures from a statistical perspective.
+We are not only interested in methods to identify this network feature, but also in understanding how these structures are generated, their significance and what they mean in the context of the specific application.
+Our work builds off the reviews in \cite{Csermely2013} and \cite{tang2019} but has a greater emphasis on important statistical concepts related to CP structures, such as hypothesis testing and Bayesian inference.
+Another contribution of this review is that, in each section, we include a careful discussion of the existing methods, comparing and contrasting them and presenting the strengths and weakness of the literature in this area.
 We begin this work by introducing standard notation and random graph models.
-In Section 2, we describe many of the most popular CP metrics.
-Statistical inference tasks for CP structure is the topic of Section 3 where we consider generative models, consistency, hypothesis testing and Bayesian inference.
-Sections 4 and 5 explore computational techniques and real-world examples, respectively.
-We close the work in Section 6 by presenting important avenues for future study.
+In Section \ref{sec:met}, we describe a number of CP metrics from the network science literature.
+Statistical inference tasks for a CP structure are covered in Section \ref{sec:inf}, where we consider generative models, consistency, hypothesis testing, and Bayesian inference.
+Sections \ref{sec:comp} and \ref{sec:data} explore computational techniques and real-world examples, respectively.
+We conclude in Section \ref{sec:open} by proposing important avenues for future research.

-\subsection{Network Basics}
+\subsection{Network basics}